-- On 11 July 2023, HMT published a near-final version of the SI (here) alongside an explanatory policy note (here) and invited technical comments.
-AFME submitted its comments (here).
-The SI was laid before Parliament on 27 November 2023 (here).
-On 22 January 2024, the procedure in Parliament concluded (here), and the Securitisation Regulations 2024 (SI 2024/102) were made on 29 January 2024 (here).
-The relevant explanatory memorandum is also available here.
-SI 2024/102 was subsequently amended by the Securitisation (Amendment) Regulations 2024 (SI 2024/705) made on 22 May 2024 (here).
-The latter includes (a) restrictions on the establishment of securitisation special purpose entities and (b) due-diligence requirements for occupational pension schemes, and it makes an express reference to the 1st of November 2024 as the main commencement day of the new UK securitisation regime. - The PRA consultation (CP 15/23) and the FCA consultation (CP 23/17) on general rules on securitisation closed on 30 October 2023.
+- The PRA consultation (CP 15/23) and the FCA consultation (CP 23/17) on general rules on securitisation closed on 30 October 2023.
 On 30 April 2024, the PRA and the FCA published their final rules via their respective Policy Statements, namely PRA PS7/24 and FCA PS24/4.
 These rules together with SI 2024/705 will come into force on 1 November 2024.
-In terms of next steps, the FCA and the PRA are expected to consult on further changes to their securitisation rules in H2 2025.
+As also stated in the Regulatory Initiatives Grid, the FCA and the PRA expect to consult on further changes to their securitisation rules in Q4 2024/Q1 2025, although timings are potentially subject to change.
 In anticipation of the FCA/PRA consultation on transparency requirements, AFME published on 1 March 2024 its own proposals on the criteria that could be used to define "public" and "private" securitisation (here). - The PRA discussion paper (3/23) on securitisation capital requirements closed on 31 January 2024.
 The AFME response can be found here.
-A formal consultation on the interaction of the output floor and the Pillar 1 framework is currently planned for Q4 2024.
+A formal consultation on the interaction of the output floor and the Pillar 1 framework is currently planned for H2 2024, but timings are again subject to change.